aiondemand/aiod-rail/_sources/index.rst.txt

 Importing the package
 ^^^^^^^^^^^^^^^^^^^^^

-You can the entire SDK with:
+You can import the entire SDK with:

 .. code-block:: python